 Passing on our love of gardening, design and all things related to our environment is a way of ensuring the continuation of our passions and the love of our world.
 The wonder and joy of this can be seen in the eyes of our youth.

 Several resources are available to garden clubs to aid in conducting youth programs.

-The Wekiva Youth Camp began in 1959 as a Junior Nature Camp where garden club volunteers helped to instill a love, concern, and desire to protect the flora and fauna of our beautiful state of Florida.
+The Wekiva Youth Camp is an environmental education program begun in 1959 as a Junior Nature Camp where garden club volunteers helped to instill a love, concern, and desire to protect the flora and fauna of our beautiful state of Florida.
 To learn more about Camp Wekiva, go to the website here: Wekiva Youth Camp

 Camper fees paid to Wekiva Youth Camp are insufficient to cover the expenses of offering this program.
 Your generous financial support are the backbones for maintaining the WYC property.
 Donations to support camp programs, supplies and projects are greatly appreciated!
 If a donation is for a specific purpose, please indicate so when sending your donation.
 Please see our Wish List of Current Wekiva Needs if you want to specify how your donation is to be used.